 Step 1: Consultation

 Most patients are referred to radiation oncology by other specialists who have done tests to determine if cancer is present and if so, at what stage.
 During the first visit, a radiation oncologist will review the results of previous tests to determine if radiation therapy is a treatment option.
 The consultation includes a description of how the treatment works and discussion of any possible side effects.
-The oncologist may order other tests that could include x-ray examinations, blood work or additional imaging studies.
+The radiation oncologist may order other tests including x-ray examinations, blood work, or additional imaging studies.

 Step 2: Radiation Oncology Nurse Visit